 The aims of the Victorian Conservation Seedbank

 Over the first five years of the project (2005–2010) seed collections from over 500 Victorian native plant species were incorporated into the Victorian Conservation Seedbank, and duplicated at the MSBP, contributing to the achievement of the MSBP goal of banking 10 per cent of the world's seed plant species by 2010.
 Rare, threatened and endemic species were targeted to ensure the long-term survival of our most at-risk plant species.
 We continue to support the MSBP in its endeavour to reach 25 per cent of the world's species seedbanked by 2020.
+As of June 2014, there are approximately 1100 Victorian plant species stored at the VCS.
 While funding for VCS activities is now much constrained, our focus continues to be on threatened species, particularly those identified as being at risk from global warming (e.g. alpine and shallow-aquatic species).

 As well as the seed collection, at least two pressed specimens (vouchers) of each species are also taken collected.
 One of these voucher specimens is retained in the National Herbarium of Victoria, and the other is sent to the MSBP.
 The vouchers are used as a permanent reference for the identity of each seed lot that is collected.

 Seeds are obtained from a single population at one site only, and the abundance and sampling methods are recorded at the time of collection.
 We also aim to conduct scientific projects based around seed and/or fruit morphology, or seed germination responses of particular plant species or families.